2022 NBA MVP Odds Tracker: Four-Horse Race for MVP as Steph Curry’s Lead Continues to Grow

 Let's dive into each key contender below:

-The Warriors look terrific, and Steph Curry is a big reason for that.
-He’s averaging 28.1 points per game and has ascended to MVP favorite status over the first month of the season.
+The Warriors look terrific, and Steph Curry is the biggest reason for that.
+He's extended his MVP lead considerably over the last few weeks, all the way down to +130.

 Kyrie Irving is out for now, and perhaps much longer.
 According to the betting market, Durant's chances originally increased by about 1% when Kyrie stepped away from the team.
 Durant is seeing more offensive volume with Irving out, and the MVP narrative will be strong if he can lead the Nets to a regular-season conference title, or close to it.